 The dye without reactive groups can be activated at the carboxy group for coupling purposes.
-Our abberior carboxylic acid derivates come as freeze-dried powder and should be dissolved in DMF, DMSO or acetonitrile.
+Our abberior carboxylic acid derivates come as a freeze-dried powder and should be dissolved in DMF, DMSO, or acetonitrile.

 For the labeling of thiol groups, the most widely used reagents are maleimides, which form a stable thioether bond with the protein.
 Our abberior maleimides are freeze-dried and should be dissolved only shortly before the coupling reaction.
-Recommended solvent include amine- and water-free DMF, DMSO or acetonitrile.
-A detailed labeling protocol can be found here, on abberior.rocks.
+Recommended solvents include amine- and water-free DMF, DMSO, or acetonitrile.
+A detailed labeling protocol can be found here, on abberior. rocks.

-Fluorescent dye conjugates of phalloidin probes are used for labeling, identifying and quantifying F-actin filaments in formaldehyde-fixed and permeabilized cultured cells, whole organs, tissue sections or plants.
+Fluorescent dye conjugates of phalloidin probes are used for labeling, identifying, and quantifying F-actin filaments in formaldehyde-fixed and permeabilized cultured cells, whole organs, tissue sections, or plants.
 The high specificity of phalloidin probes offers significant advantages over antibodies for actin labeling.
-Our abberior phalloidin probes are freeze-dried and must be dissolved in DMF, DMSO or methanol (abs.) upon arrival.
-For most applications a staining solution of 1 Unit/ml is advised.
-However, staining protocol may vary with cell type and application.
+Our abberior phalloidin probes are freeze-dried and must be dissolved in DMF, DMSO, or methanol (abs.) upon arrival.
+For most applications, a staining solution of 1 Unit/ml is advised.
+However, the staining protocol may vary with cell type and application.
 For more details on how to stain mammalian cultured cells with phalloidin see our white paper “Labeling for STED microscopy” or also here, on abberior.rocks.

 Fluorescent biotin derivatives are suitable for fluorescence labeling of avidin- or streptavidin-modified molecules.
-Our abberior biotin comes as freeze-dried powder and should be dissolved in DMF or DMSO.
+Our abberior biotin is a freeze-dried powder and should be dissolved in DMF or DMSO.

 Our abberior STAR membrane probes can be readily used to specifically label the outer plasma membrane of living cells or can be used for in vitro studies.
 All our bright and photostable abberior STAR membrane probes are modified by cholesterol as a functional group.
 Since the dye itself is not incorporated into the membrane, our unique membrane probes do not change the composition of the plasma membrane by foreign substances.
 The natural behavior of the membrane and fluidity will maintain.

-Streptavidin or neutravidin are suitable for fluorescence labeling of biotin-conjugated molecules.
-The product is dissolved in PBS pH 7,4 containing 2 mg/ml BSA to prevent denaturation of the conjugate. abberior streptavidin or neutravidin dye conjugates have a concentration of 1 mg/ml.
-For most applications a staining solution of 1 – 5 µg/ml can be used.
+Streptavidin or neutravidin is suitable for fluorescence labeling of biotin-conjugated molecules.
+The product is dissolved in PBS pH 7,4 containing 2 mg/ml BSA to prevent denaturation of the conjugate. abberior streptavidin or neutravidin dye conjugates have a 1 mg/ml concentration.
+For most applications, a staining solution of 1 – 5 µg/ml can be used.
 However, staining protocols may vary with cell type and application.

 - abberior products are reagents designed for in vitro scientific research use only and must not be used for diagnostic or therapeutic purposes or for use in humans.